robdyke/dotfiles/README.md

-# Time management
+# Task management

 I've tried quite a few TODO systems including simple text files, Todoist, Trello, Github issues, JIRA, habitica and taskwarrior.
 The key is not to use one system for everything.
 I've settled on:

-1. Github issues for each personal projects (also using the rest of github)
+1. Github issues for personal projects (also using the rest of github)
-2. JIRA (with kanban) for work (not by choice but works extremely well if set up with a good workflow, but slow)
+2. JIRA (with kanban) for work (not by choice but works well if set up with a good workflow, slow)
 3. Taskwarrior for anything not tracked by above, with contexts for home/work/inbox.
 Loosely following GTD.
+Also used to log work.
 4. Text files to track ideas and proposals

 Relying on Taskwarrior for a report of what I've done.
-I kept a log text file for 3.5 years but stopped.
+I kept a log text file for 3.5 years but stopped because taskwarrior can generate reports.

-I still want to try vim-orgmode and taskwiki.
+In my opinion the key for using taskwarrior effectively is reducing noise via contexts, start/stop, scheduling and tagging.
+I keeo a separate context for work, home, someday; I defer tasks using the wait/schedule/due attributes.